-People Jars: The Princesses' bodies are stored in crystal containers in the wall while Maleficent attempts to use them to open the Hollow Bastion keyhole.
+People Jars: The Princesses' unconscious bodies are stored in crystal cases in the wall while Maleficent attempts to use their hearts to open the Hollow Bastion Keyhole.
 For some gamers, the lack of the game ever addressing this make this even creepier.
-What, you're just ignoring the pretty girls put on display like decoration?
+What, you're going to ignore the sleeping girls like they're just part of the decor?

 Puzzle Pan: In the beginning, before the race with Riku.